valhuber/ApiLogicServer/api_logic_server_cli/project_prototype_nw/readme.md

 3. Open `test/api_logic_server_behave/reports/Behave Logic Report.md`

 &nbsp;&nbsp;

    > The sample Scenarios below were chosen to illustrate the basic patterns of using rules.
 Open the disclosure box ("Tests - and their logic...") to see the implementation and notes.

+For more information, see [Working with Behave](https://github.com/valhuber/ApiLogicServer/wiki/Working-With-Behave).

+&nbsp;&nbsp;&nbsp;

+   > The sample Scenarios below were chosen to illustrate the basic patterns of using rules.
+Open the disclosure box ("Tests - and their logic...") to see the implementation and notes.